-- Intravenous (IV) fluids.
-Doctors deliver fluids continuously through a vein (intravenously) to prevent dehydration and organ failure.
+- Fluids to prevent dehydration.
+You may need intravenous (IV) fluids to prevent dehydration and organ failure.

-- Pain relievers.
+- Pain and anxiety medications.
 Healing burns can be incredibly painful.
-In many cases, morphine is required — particularly during dressing changes.
-Anti-anxiety medications may also be helpful.
+You may need morphine and anti-anxiety medications — particularly for dressing changes.

 - Burn creams and ointments.
 Your care team can select from a variety of topical products for wound healing.
 These help keep the wound moist, reduce pain, prevent infection and speed healing.

-- Antibiotics.
-If you develop an infection, you may need intravenous antibiotics.
+- Drugs that fight infection.
+If you develop an infection, you may need IV antibiotics.

 - Tetanus shot.
 Your doctor might recommend a tetanus shot after a burn injury.

-If the burned area is large, especially if it covers any joints, you may need physical therapy exercises designed to stretch the skin so the joints can remain flexible.
+If the burned area is large, especially if it covers any joints, you may need physical therapy exercises.
+These can help stretch the skin so the joints can remain flexible.
 Other types of exercises can improve muscle strength and coordination.
 And occupational therapy may help if you have difficulty doing your normal daily activities.

 Surgical and other procedures